guiglass/GravityVR/README.md

-# GravityVR - PyOpenGL and PyOpenVR NxN Vectorized physics simulation
+# GravityVR - PyOpenGL and PyOpenVR physics simulation

+Truely Vectorized (NxN) algorithms support Numpy and Tensorflow backends for scalable for supercomputer simulation.

-This program was originally written for Python3.5 (for future compatibility with TensorFlow on Windows) but appears to run fine using Python2.7.
+Originally written for Python3.5 (for future compatibility with TensorFlow on Windows) but appears to run fine using Python2.7.
 If you intend to run this in OpenVR with an HTC Vive or Oclus Rift head mounted display (HMD) then please ensure that all PyOpenVR, PyOpenGL, PyQt4 and Numpy v1.12.1+ are installed.
 After which you may simply launch start_openvr.py and look for the promp that states "Please choose a scene number:".